We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This article discusses the WALDO brand in more detail, including their reputation, what they offer, and how to order from them.
 It also lists some alternative brands to consider and provides tips on how contact lens wearers can protect their eye health.

-WALDO are based in the United Kingdom but have offered their services to consumers in the United States since 2018.
+WALDO is based in the United Kingdom but has offered its services to consumers in the United States since 2018.

-The company provide a subscription service based on a direct-to-consumer model.
+The company provides a subscription service based on a direct-to-consumer model.

 A typical online WALDO review is positive.
-The company get good responses for:
+The company gets good responses for: